 Middleton Elderly Aid are a charity promoting independence amongst the over-60s living in Middleton, Leeds.
 They do fantastic work and provide a huge range of services and activities for local older people such as lunch clubs, coffee mornings, day trips, exercise classes, holidays, games, bingo, hearing aid clinics and more.
-Being in one of the most digitally excluded areas in Leeds and working with some of the most excluded demographics it was a natural fit for them to join the 100% Digital Leeds movement.
+They are located in one of the most digitally excluded areas in Leeds and work with with some of the most excluded demographics

 From the start it was clear that 100% Digital Leeds and Middleton Elderly Aid had shared goals including: